isomerpages/moe-huayisec/pages/Sec 1 Registration for 2026 Cohort.md

 to the ceremony.</p>
 <p></p>
 <h4><strong>First Day of School</strong></h4>
+<p>On the first day of school, students should report in their PE/House Tee
+with Uniform Bottoms, and gather at their respective Secondary 1 Classroom on Level 2.
+From there, their seniors will then lead them to the School Hall (Centrestage) for the Flag-Raising Ceremony.</p>
 <p>Please see the <strong>attached file</strong> for the classroom allocation.</p>
 <p>Students who did not manage to purchase the Hua Yi school uniform can
 report in their primary school uniform.</p>